MEGmax/MEGmax/README.md

 I'm a 3rd Year Computer Engineering student and aspiring software developer.
 I intended to minor in Robotics & Mechatronics and complete certificates in AI and Engineering Business
 #### Some fun facts about me are:

-🏀I like to play all kinds of sports, including basketball, badminton, hockey, track & field
+🏀 I like to play all kinds of sports, including basketball, badminton, hockey, track & field

-🇲🇹My family is from Malta, one of the smallest counties by land area in the world
+🇲🇹 My family is from Malta, one of the smallest counties by land area in the world

-🧩I can do a Rubik's Cube in < 45 seconds
+🧩 I can do a Rubik's Cube in < 45 seconds

-♟️I really like chess but I'm still working on getting my elo up
+♟️ I really like chess but I'm still working on getting my elo up

-🔎My username comes from my initals (first middle last names)
+🔎 My username comes from my initals (first middle last names)

 ## 🔭 Some of my Experiences